aodhanlutetiae/dj/sheets.md

 ![pic three](/images/walkthroughs/wt3.png)

 <br />
-You can adjust the width of the four columns.
+Adjust the width of the four columns.

 Use CMD and a down arrow to jump to the bottom of the dataset.
 Use CMD and a right arrow to jump to the right of the dataset and so on.